post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 shared secret as described in {{Section 7.4.2 of !RFC8446}}, including the shared secret check as described in Section 5.7.1.2 of {{!SP56A}}
-or the all-zero shared secret check (depending on the curve), and abort the connection with an illegal_parameter if it fails.
+or the all-zero shared secret check (depending on the curve), and abort the connection with an illegal_parameter alert if it fails.

 # Security Considerations